What is the Chinook Entrepreneur Challenge?

 (4) Runner-Up Prizes

 - Business Plan Writing 50% 50%

 - Putting Ideas Into Action 100% 100%

-View some of our past winners & read their stories.
+View our winners of the 2019 Challenge & read their stories.
 We’ve seen many unique businesses over the years, could your idea be next?

 1) When is the registration deadline?

 2) Is there a cost to enter the program?